 - Step-by-step instructions for how to access your ALEKS Preview

-- Take a proctored ALEKS Assessment in the Testing Center.
-Because this assessment will be taken in a proctored environment, these scores will count for course placement.
+- Take a proctored ALEKS Assessment in the "at-home" or at a distance.
+As Harper College continues to operate in a remote learning environment, the proctored ALEKS test attempt will be done through Honorlock.
+Because this assessment will be taken in a proctored environment provided by Honorlock, even at home, these scores will count for course placement.
 Before taking the assessment in the Testing Center, you are strongly encouraged to take some time and study within your personalized ALEKS Prep & Learning modules.
 These Prep & Learning modules identify math topics that you could improve upon.
 Spending time studying now in the pursuit of proper math course placement could potentially save you time (and tuition dollars) later on.

 Retesting & Accessing Prep and Learning Module

 Utilizing the ALEKS "Prep and Learning Module" is critical to improving your ALEKS assessment score and course placement.
-It is also necessary in order to retake ALEKS in the Testing Center.
+It is also necessary in order to retaking a proctored ALEKS attempt.
 Information within the modules has been personalized to your strengths and weaknesses so you can improve upon specific topics found on the ALEKS assessment.
 Once you've logged into ALEKS:

 - Find the section entitled "Improve Your Knowledge in a Prep and Learning Module" and click the "Start" button located within that section.

 - Select the subject area in your "Prep and Learning Pie" that you would like to work on.